Probing thermal fluctuations through scalar test particles: Introduction

 The paper is organized as follows.
-The next section presents a brief review of a massive quantum scalar field at finite temperatures, where important quantities for the present work are calculated.
+In the next section a brief review of a massive quantum scalar field at finite temperatures is presented, where important quantities for the present work are calculated.
 Then, in Sec.~\ref{secIII}, the model used for the smooth activated interaction of a test particle with the quantum field is introduced together with some assumptions and the chosen switching functions, which model the transition.
-The main results are given in Sec.~\ref{secIV}, where the behavior of the stochastic motion of the test particle is studied when it is immersed in a thermal bath (without a boundary), and when a reflecting boundary is added to the system.
+The main results are given in Sec.~\ref{secIV}, where the behavior of the stochastic motion of the test particle is studied when it is immersed in a pure thermal bath (without a boundary), and when a reflecting boundary is added to the system.
 In this later scenario it is shown that negative dispersions of the particle velocity occur.
-Hence, subvacuum effects, already known to happen when only a boundary is present, survive when the system is allowed to experience a thermal bath.
+Hence, negative dispersions, already known to happen when only a boundary is present, not only survive but are enhanced when the system is allowed to experience a thermal bath.
+Therefore, as the purely thermal contribution is independent from the boundary one, the effects can be separated, either due to good knowledge of the pure thermal dispersion or by means of the physical setup.
+So, increasing the temperature facilitates the detection of subvacuum effects.
 Graphical analysis is provided for $D=2$ and $D=3$ space dimensions.
 The late-time regime of the dispersions is examined in Sec.~\ref{secV}, underlining the important role of the transition time between field physical states.
 Finally, in Sec.~\ref{secVI}, the field is investigated near the wall, where the mass plays an important role concerning vacuum versus thermal dominance when the wall is approached.
-The appendix~\ref{appendix} contains the detailed calculation of the late time regime.
+The ~\ref{appendix} contains the detailed calculation of the late time regime.

 Henceforth, units are such that $c=\hbar=k_{_{B}}=1$, where $k_{_{B}}$ is the Boltzmann constant.